• About

 Four: Make and Attach a Bow

 I recently took a bow-making class because I’ve always had a problem with bows.
-My new secret is my bow maker!
+My new secret for an easy DIY fall wreath is my bow maker!
 It’s like an extra hand to help keep all these ribbons organized.
 I’ll have to share that in another tutorial — it’s a whole project on its own!

 Once you get the bow made, attach it with a zip tie, too.